At the St Gregory’s Foundation, we’re committed to protecting and respecting your privacy.

 We may use your information to:

-- to you.
-These may include information on AGM, project news, campaigns, appeals, other fundraising activities, promotions of our greetings cards and services
+- Send you communications which you have requested or that may be of interest.
+These may include information on AGMs, project news, campaigns, appeals, other fundraising activities, promotion of our online charity shop and services

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example the collection of Gift Aid).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.